kristen-schneider/gwas-compress/README.md

 # 1. To run normal compression (gzip, zlib for now)
-</p>Open config.ini file and fill out appropriate parameters under one of the optiones (local, fiji, mendel).<br>
+</p>Open config.ini file and fill out appropriate parameters under one of the optiones (local, fiji, mendel).
 </p>In squish.py, pass the correct option on line 17.<br>

 ### CONFIG.INI (example)

 ```